sarcastic-verma/ez-nest/README.md

 ## Description

 A template for nestjs with locust, prisma, webpack, firebase, sqs, terminus, repl, testing, validation, swagger, @nest/config, redis and newrelic.
+For deployment, we have two options:
+* Cloud Native: This is pretty straight-forward and once can use the standard build script with Elastic Beanstalk or use the existing basic Docker file.

+* Serverless: For this, we are using ECR for deploying to lambdas as that has 10GB of space available for deployment compared to 256MB.

+### Deployment Note
+Currently, one needs keys for all the modules for app to work completely.
+Incase, you wanna skip out those just comment out whichever keys you don't have.

 ## Pre-requisite
 * Create a ```.env``` file to the root of the repo after cloning the template.
 It should have all the keys mentioned in ```.env.sample```
 * Make sure your ```npx``` works to use prisma commands